ambitioninc/gclient-service-account-auth/docs/index.rst

 better-documented three-party oauth flow.
 This library attempts to streamline this process.

-It makes authetication and authorization as simple as creating an instance of the `AuthorizedService` class, with the name of your project and the name of the API to authorize for.
+It makes authentication and authorization as simple as creating an instance of the `AuthorizedService` class, with the name of your project and the name of the API to authorize for.
 To get started, see the :ref:`quickstart` guide.